I’m working hard to bring about the change that Farmington residents voted for in November 2017.

 Trees are city infrastructure as much as sidewalks, roads, and water/sewer.
 They make our neighborhoods desirable — and, like other forms of infrastructure, they need to be maintained.
 I got a tree study added to our official Council Goals, and it has since been completed.
 My next goal will be budgeting for and implementing a tree maintenance/replanting plan across the city.

 I want to change the rules and allow more food trucks in Farmington, so I got an ordinance update added to our Council work plan.

 Taylor said … she’s talked to people in a variety of age groups, from seniors to families and millennials, and many of them wish to see more food trucks downtown, especially at events like the city’s Friday night concert series, Rhythms in Riley Park. –Farmington Press, 8/2018

 When I saw a video of someone paddling down Mayfield in a canoe, I grabbed an umbrella and walked through the flood to see how deep it was.
 (The water came up to my thighs — and that was on the sidewalk.)
 I posted the photos on social media, then worked to get funding for repairing the Mayfield drainage system in the 2019-2020 City budget.
 The project was completed in late 2020.

-I am a huge proponent of adaptive reuse: a type of historic preservation renovates old buildings for cool new uses.
+I am a huge proponent of adaptive reuse: a type of historic preservation that renovates old buildings for cool new uses.
 I approved two adaptive reuse projects in Farmington: the Masonic Temple, being upcycled into Blue Hat Coffee, and The Village Mall, our iconic 1920s bank building being transformed into glass-walled offices by new owner GLP Financial.